diskoverdata/diskover-docs/source_files/user_analytics_heatmap.md

 The heatmap report is a powerful analytical snapshot offering a differential comparison of two indices across two different points in time:

-- Instant visual of location of data growth and shrinkage, as well as the absence of activity if no colors.
+- An instant visual of the location of data growth and shrinkage, as well as the absence of activity if no colors.
 - Insightful for data curation efforts.
-- Useful tool to monitor activity, ex: awaiting new project to be onboarded, monitor backups, etc.
+- A useful tool to monitor activity, ex: awaiting new project to be onboarded, monitor backups, etc.

 The **red** and **green** colors in the heatmap report have meaning.
 All other colors are just a gradation between the red and the green.